thednp/kute.js/README.md

 # Easing Functions - [visit page](http://thednp.github.io/kute.js/easing.html)
 * optimized dynamics easing functions
-* optimized cubic bezier easing functions
+* optimized cubic-bezier easing functions

 # jQuery Plugin
 This aims to make the KUTE.js script work native within other jQuery apps but it's not always really needed as we will see in the second subchapter here.
 Since the demos don't insist on this particulat plugin, we'll write some basics right here.